Lichgates (The Grimoire Saga #1) by S.M. Boyce (2011)

 pooled ink Review:

 I discovered Lichgates by chance when one day in August of 2013 the author S.M.
 Boyce followed me on Twitter.
 At the time I only had maybe 20 followers so I was always curious when someone I didn’t know found and followed my Twitter account.
-I discovered that Boyce was an author and she had recently published her book Lichgates, which happened to be on a special offer sale via Amazon for the day.
+I discovered that Boyce was an author and she had recently published her book Lichgates, which happened to be on a special offer sale.
 It sounded so interesting that I bought it.
 I’ve always loved reading, but college…for reasons I won’t get into, at this time I found myself despairing and in desperate need for an escape, for a piece of magic.

-My sophomore year in college had just started up so I kept putting off reading Lichgates (or almost any fun book for that matter) until March 2014 when I finally had a moment to breathe and I remembered that I had this curious book on my Nook.
+When I finally had a moment to breathe, I opened this curious book on my Nook.
 It sucked me right in and I read it incredibly fast so drawn into the world of Ourea was I. It was fantastic.

 Ourea isn’t the sort of place you can leave.
 It always drags you back. -Braeden